WALLETYKE/wallety/README.md

 **Name:** **OpenSource Fullstack Flutter app.**

-**Goal:** To Create a Fullstack Flutter app from scratch (ofcourse following several tutorials) using the below mentioned frameworks.
+**Goal:** To Create a Fullstack Flutter app from scratch (ofcourse following several tutorials) using the below mentioned frameworks.I tried commenting highly the parts that might confuse beginners.

 **Frameworks:** We will be using Flutter and Firebase,other Frameworks or libraries might be integrated later on if need be.